 In this kit we could find:

 Initially, Sony only provided an emulator to test PSP software.
-This was later replaced with the PSP Hardware Tool: A PC-like tower connected to a dummy PSP case (similar to the Nintendo DS kit).
+This was later replaced with the PSP Hardware Tool: a PC-like tower connected to a dummy PSP case (similar to the Nintendo DS kit).
 The devkit connected to the workstation using a piece of software called ProDG (only available on Windows).

-These discs are presented with an unremovable caddy, the centre is magnetic so it attaches itself to the reader’s motor once the disc is inserted.
+These discs are presented with an unremovable caddy; the centre is magnetic so it attaches itself to the reader’s motor once the disc is inserted.

-The ‘portable’ equivalent of the Memory Card is the Memory Stick Pro Duo, another product of Sony’s insistence to bring more mediums to a flooded market (remember the massive number of options back then?
+The ‘portable’ equivalent of the Memory Card is the Memory Stick Pro Duo, another product of Sony’s insistence to bring another medium to a flooded market (remember the massive number of options back then?
 Even flashcarts acommodated many of them).
 This was released during the boom in consumer photography and cellphones, when people wanted lots of storage for a cheap price; and just before the SD card took over.

 The Memory Stick, like the rest, is a protocol that interfaces internal memory (like Flash) with any peripheral in a way that’s convenient.
 So, you may swap cards between the computer and the camera without having disassemble anything.
 The ‘Pro Duo’ variant (used by the PSP) has a capacity of up to 32 GB and 1.23 MB/s read and 0.54 MB/s write speed.

-The contents are not memory mapped: The file system is accessed through system calls (kernel modules).
+The contents are not memory mapped: the file system is accessed through system calls (kernel modules).

 Eventually, Sony caught up with the competition and improved its online infrastructure.
-They even offered more services not yet provided by Microsoft or Nintendo.
+They even offered services not yet provided by Microsoft or Nintendo.

 This service superseded the primitive DNAS, previously deployed for the Playstation 2.
 One of the additions was the use of a centralised authentication system.

-Users could register a free PSN account using the console, this enabled them to play with other people around the globe using WiFi connection.
+Users could register a free PSN account using the console; this enabled them to play with other people around the globe using WiFi connection.

 It’s worth mentioning that at first, the PSP didn’t include many online services.
 This changed drastically with the release of the Playstation 3, but I guess this is a story for a later article…

 Later on, the game catalogue drastically expanded with the arrival of PS1 games.
-These were downloaded to the memory card and played like any other digital game.
-PS1 binaries on the PSP worked with the use of software emulation, Sony embedded an in-house emulator in the system to make all this work seamlessly.
+These were downloaded to the Memory Card and played like any other digital game.
+PS1 binaries on the PSP worked with the use of software emulation; Sony embedded an in-house emulator in the system to make all this work seamlessly.

 However, not many games used this feature.
 This is hard to conceive nowadays, as large game updates tend to be published before the game hits the store…

 Just because this is a portable console doesn’t mean it should have weaker security than the PS2.
-It’s quite the opposite in all senses - The security system implemented on the PSP is very diverse, with some parts still remaining a mystery to this day.
+It’s quite the opposite in all senses – the security system implemented on the PSP is very diverse, with some parts still remaining a mystery to this day.

 Now, we all know by now that its implementation contained pitfalls that eventually lead to Homebrew and piracy, but considering it was released in 2004 and it’s a portable console, you may find that some algorithms bundled are state-of-the-art compared to the competition.